-I am excited to share with you today about some fun pattern hacks that I’ve made to the Girl’s 90s dress by Ellie on Mac (#aff links).
+I am excited to share with you today about some fun pattern hacks that I’ve made to the Girl’s 90s dress and Doll 90s dress by Ellie on Mac (#aff links).
 I changed the patterns to make a girl’s nightgown and a matching stuffy nightgown set with speed in mind (for a quick, last minute gift idea).
-At the time that this post was published, the doll pattern is not yet available but will be coming soon.
-I will go back and add a link to this post to share when the doll 90’s dress version is released.
+At the time that this post was published, the doll pattern is not yet available but will be coming soon (edited 2-15-19, the doll pattern is now available).

 Not only is this gift set quick to make but it is also cheaper than buying a girl/doll clothing sets at the store.
 The matching sets that I have seen have been quite expensive.
 Typically when I sew it is not to save money.
 I enjoy sewing for the creative process, to customize sizing, and also to enjoy fun fabrics.
 I was so excited with this project to find that it is quite cheaper (and more fun) to make yourself!